VCityTeam/UD-Viz/docs/static/Doc/Devel/LocalGameTutorial.md

 };
 ```

-- `conf` is metadata that could be passed into the json file but here there is none. `SharedModule` is the dynamic import of the [library](../../src/Game/Shared/Shared.js) which is used to code inside a worldscript context.
+- `conf` is metadata that could be passed into the json file but here there is none. `GameModule` is the dynamic import of the [library](/src/Game/Game.js) which is used to code inside a worldscript context.
 - `init` is called when the gameobject is added, and `tick` is called every world simulation step.

 ## Add the zeppelin gameobject

-- Let's add the zeppelin, add these lines into `init` method of [`worldGameManager.js`](../../examples/assets/worldScripts/worldGameManager.js).
+- Let's add the zeppelin, add these lines into `init` method of [`worldGameManager.js`](/examples/assets/worldScripts/worldGameManager.js).

 ```js
   init() {